PSBicep/PSBicep/Docs/Help/Build-Bicep.md

 ```

 Stores all Errors and Warnings from bicep in variable $Diagnostics.
-Then outputs first all Erros then all Warnings.
+Then outputs first all Errors then all Warnings.
 ## PARAMETERS

 ### -Path